-There were only two observed captures of seabirds (one flesh-footed shearwater and one unidentified small bird) in trawls targeting snapper between 2002-03 and 2009-10 but low observer coverage of inshore trawlers (average 0.85% in FMAs 1 and 9 over these years, Thompson & Abraham In prep.) means that the frequency of interactions is highly uncertain.
-The estimated number of seabird captures in the snapper bottom longline fishery declined from 3 436 in 2000-01 to 247-644 in 2003-04 (depending on the model used, Table 8, estimates from MacKenzie & Fletcher 2006, Baird & Smith 2007, 2008, Abraham & Thompson 2010).
-The estimated number of captures between 2003-04 and 2006-07 appears to have been relatively stable at about 400-600 birds each year.
+There have been only seven observed captures of seabirds (three flesh-footed shearwaters, two common diving petrels, one New Zealand white-faced storm petrel and one unidentified small seabird) in trawls targeting snapper between 2002-03 and 2014-15 but low observer coverage of inshore trawlers (average 1.47% in FMAs 1 and 9 over these years, Thompson & Abraham In prep.) means that the frequency of interactions is highly uncertain.

-Between 2002-03 and 2011-12, there were 85 observed captures of birds in snapper longline fisheries (Table 9) but no estimates of total captures for the 2011-12 fishing year are yet available.
+Between 2002-03 and 2014-15, there were 139 observed captures of birds in snapper longline fisheries (Table 9).
+Estimates of the mean total seabird captures from 2002-03 to 2013-14 vary from 1305 to 716 based on a consistent capture rate.
+Estimates of the total captures for the 2014-15 fishing year are not yet available.
 The rate of capture varied between 0 and 0.1 birds per 1000 hooks observed, fluctuating without obvious trend.
 Seabirds observed captured in snapper longline fisheries were mostly fluttering shearwater (63%), flesh-footed shearwater (19%), and black (Parkinson's) petrel (14%), and all were taken in the Northland-Hauraki area (Table 10).
 These numbers should be regarded as only a general guide on the composition of captures because the observer coverage is low, is not uniform across the area, and may not be representative.